Black Wings: Courageous Stories of African Americans in Aviation and Space History

 by Samuel L. Broadnax, Praeger, Westport, Conn., 2007,$44.95

-Two recent books provide perspective on how changes introduced through military training helped to erase the myth of race limitations.
+Two books provide perspective on how changes introduced through military training helped to erase the myth of race limitations.
 Both underscore that World War II set an important precedent, proving the color of a man’s skin was no measure of his ability to learn how to fly.

 According to the official history, there were 139,000 African Americans in the U.S. Army Air Forces in August 1945, 1,533 of whom were commissioned officers.
 In the course of WWII, however, most pilots like me heard there were blacks flying in combat in Africa, but we usually saw them serving as truck drivers or base maintenance personnel.